chidimo/hack-nairaland/README.md

 1. Export all comments made by a user to html or excel file.
 You may select how many pages of comments you want to grab.
 1. Export all post titles from a section within a range that you specify to html or excel.
-1. Get monikers of all unique commenters on a post
+1. Get s of all unique commenters on a post
 1. Get all commenters on a post and their comment frequency
 1. Save a post permanently by exporting it to `docx` format
 1. There's also an attempt at analyzing post titles using `pandas`.
 This analysis can be found in the accompanying `politics-analysis` `jupyter notebook`.
 You may use that as a template for your own analysis.
 The excel files I used in my analysis are available in the `politics-analysis/` folder, just in case you want to use those same files.
 The analysis covers only about `1,000` pages.
 As of the time of writing, the site reports that there over `8,000` pages of titles on the politics section.
 Each of these `1,000` pages have a minimum of `60` titles each, thus we're looking at over `60,000` titles.
 This is the reason I split the title collection into chunks of `100` pages each so that each excel file has about `6,000` rows of data.
 You could certainly go higher if you have good internet and hardware (aka RAM).